ccranswick/ISM354Master/Study/Javascript/Chapters 3-7/Readme.md

 f();
 ```
 The variable x exists when we define the function f, but y doesn’t.
 Then we declare y and call f, and see that x is in scope inside the body of f when it’s called, but y isn’t.
 This is an example of lexical scoping: the function f has access to the identifiers that were available when it was defined, not when it was called.
-> Lexical scoping in JavaScript applies to global scope, block scope, and function scope.
+> Note: lexical scoping in JavaScript applies to global scope, block scope, and function scope.

 #### Global Scope, Block Scope (pg.119) - I reccomend reading over this if you don't understand what Global and Block Scope is yet.